 - 1. Go to the Manage Access Role page. - a.
-From the menu bar, click - b.
+From the menu bar, click

+- b.
 Under Access Control, click Access Roles. - 2.
-Click Add New. - 3.
-Do one of the following: - If you want to create a new access role, click Create a new Access Role from scratch, and then click OK. - If you want to create a new access role from an existing access role, click Copy an existing Access Role.
-Select the access role from the Access Role list, and then click OK. - 4.
-In the General Information section, enter a name and description for the access role. - 5.
-(Optional) To enter an Alias, click Apply, and then enter an Alias name. - 6.
-(Optional) To set access role as the default for all users and groups, in the Default Access Role field of the Default Access Role section, click Assign as Default. - 7.
-(Optional) In the Group Assignments section, assign groups to the access role. - 8.
-Click Apply. - 9.
-On the Rights tab, and select the (Create, Read, Update, and Delete) checkboxes that correspond to the appropriate rights for each page type. - User or group access to the Manage Global Values Lists page provides access to all global values lists in RSA Archer.
-If you want a user to have access to specific global values lists and not all lists, select the appropriate CRUD access for the individual global values list.

-- If you grant access rights to import data, you must also grant rights to the content record that data will be imported into.
-For example, users can import data into the Policies application only if they have access to Integration: Data Imports; Create, Read, and Update rights to Policies: Content Record; and Policies: Data Import. - 10.
-Click Save or Apply. - Click Save to save and exit. - Click Apply to apply the changes and continue working.
+Do one of the following: - If you want to create a new access role, click . - If you want to create a new access role from an existing access role, click from the Actions area of the Access Role you want to copy. - 3.
+In the General Information section, enter a name and description for the access role. - 4.
+(Optional) To enter an Alias, click Save, and then enter an Alias name in the General Information section. - 5.
+(Optional) To set access role as the default for all users and groups, in the Default Home Page field of the General Information section, click Assign as Default. - 6.
+(Optional) In the Group Assignments section, assign groups to the access role. - 7.
+Click Save. - 8.
+On the Rights tab, and select the Create, Read, Update, and Delete (CRUD) checkboxes that correspond to the appropriate rights for each page type. - User or group access to the Manage Global Values Lists page provides access to all global values lists in RSA Archer.
+If you want a user to have access to specific global values lists and not all lists, select the appropriate CRUD access for the individual global values list. - If you grant access rights to import data, you must also grant rights to the content record that data will be imported into.
+For example, users can import data into the Policies application only if they have access to Integration: Data Imports; Create, Read, and Update rights to Policies: Content Record; and Policies: Data Import.